Azizulan/dsa1/README.md

 Once the program is running, it will prompt you with a menu-driven interface where you can select the sorting algorithm and the sorting order.
 Here's how to use it:

+1. Select data input method:
+   - 1 for generating random data
+   - 2 for inputting data from a file

-1. Enter the name of the input file containing your data.
+   If you choose to input data from a file, enter the name of the input file containing your data.
 The file should have one number per line.

 2. Select a sorting algorithm from the menu:
    - 1 for Bubble Sort